sup4rnet/cluster-setup/README.md

 ## User instructions
 ### Connect to VMs through SSH
-The VMs are not reachable from outside, and the DATAPLANE network 10.10.0.0/24 is also not reachable from the PoliTO network.
+Users can connect to VMs through `ssh`.
+VMs are not directly visible on the PoliTO network, but are reachable by using `restsrv01` as a proxy.

 Connect via `ssh` using `restsrv01` as a jump proxy: